Sunday, Nov. 11; 8:30am – 5:00pm

-Dr. Jim Rydzak, Specere Consulting, Old Bridge, NJ
+Dr. James Rydzak, Specere Consulting, Old Bridge, NJ

 Process analytical technology (PAT) is a tool for product development, scale up and manufacturing of any chemical product.
 In this course, you will learn about the benefits of in-process monitoring, how to justify and plan the analysis implementation.
 Different process analytical tools will be discussed, how to implement them and how to choose between them for your application.
 How to use PAT to save time and money, improve your green scores in development and manufacturing become proficient at PAT will be discussed.
 Various applications, from various industries will be used to explain concepts and provide examples of implementation.